-319 3 Results and discussion
+3. Results and discussion

 The presented methodology for segmenting flowers in grapevine inflorescence images is evaluated in the following section.
-Additionally, section 3.2 develops a study on different model approaches for estimating the total number of inflorescence flowers from information extracted from the image.
+Additionally, Section 3.2 develops a study on different model approaches for estimating the total number of inflorescence flowers from information extracted from the image, which is the final aim of this work.

-- 324 3.1 Performance evaluation of the presented segmentation algorithm for flower segmentation. - 325 The algorithm was tested on the set of 40 images described in section 2.1.
-For evaluating its - 326 performance, the following metrics based on contingency tables for binary classification were - 327 employed:
+3.1.
+Performance evaluation of the presented segmentation algorithm for flower segmentation

+The algorithm was tested on the set of 40 images described in Section 2.1.
+For evaluating its performance, the following metrics based on contingency tables for binary classification were employed: